 For teenagers living with diabetes, an already complicated time in life can seem especially difficult.
 The pressures of schoolwork, social activities, peer pressure, and a changing mind and body can make managing your condition seem like a less important priority.
 However, you don't need to be discouraged.
 By partnering with your care team and staying informed on your condition, you can successfully navigate diabetes during your teenage and young adult years.
 The tips below may be helpful.
 However, they are not a substitute for medical advice, and you should always discuss management approaches with your healthcare provider.

-It is important that your school is aware of your condition.
-This way they can be prepared in case of an emergency and make certain accommodations if necessary.
+It's important that your school is aware of your condition.
+This way, they can be prepared in case of an emergency and make certain accommodations if necessary.
 For example, if you need to eat or take glucose tablets during an exam, your teachers can make sure that you are able to do so.